The Tuck Standard - Quality Craftsmanship and Warranty

 • Heavy Equipment (Dumpsters, Moving Vans, RVs): STRICTLY PROHIBITED FOREVER.
 Residential driveways are not designed for industrial loads.
 Placing a dumpster or driving a moving van on the driveway voids the structural warranty immediately.

 When widening a driveway or patching an area, the new concrete will not match the existing concrete.
 The aggregate is different, the sand is different, and the old concrete has years of weathering.
-While we can try to match the texture (broom finish), the color will be significantly different (brighter/whiter) for several years.
+While we apply a matching broom finish texture, the color will be significantly different (brighter/whiter) for several years.
 This contrast is unavoidable.

 For large driveways requiring multiple truckloads, our goal is always a "Monolithic Pour"—continuous wet concrete.
 However, logistics can affect the finish.

 The "Cold Joint" (Plant Delays): Occasionally, a concrete plant delay prevents the second truck from arriving before the first batch hardens.
-If this happens, we must install an expansion joint (a "Cold Joint") to create a clean break.
-While we try to avoid this, it is sometimes a structural necessity.
+Installing an expansion joint is a structural necessity in these logistical scenarios to ensure slab integrity.

 There is an old industry saying: "There are two guarantees with concrete: it will get hard, and it will crack."